catospeltincx/exposing/students/christine-ivanov.md

 bio: I'm a graphic designer from Brussels.
 I have worked as a graphic designer for a few years now.
 My professional background led me to a frustrating but inquiring position on how to reconcile my practice with my ethical values.
-  Part of my research is about reflecting on how graphic designers can become agents for social change by questioning our role and responsibilities to develop a more sustainable/conscious practice through a participatory and inclusive way of working.
+  Part of my research is about how graphic designers can become agents for social change by questioning our role and responsibilities to develop a more conscious practice through a participatory and inclusive way of working.
 images:
   - /images/04_ivanov-undesign-box-otherside-_2021.jpg
   - /images/01_ivanov_undesign-platform-wip_2021.jpg